vcsk02/VisionAI/report/report.md

 Key hyperparameters include:

-Learning rate: values explored: 1e-2, 1e-3, 1e-4
+Learning rates explored:
+1×10−2
+1×10
+−2
+,
+1×10−3
+1×10
+−3
+,
+1×10−4
+1×10
+−4

 Batch size: 64

 Number of epochs: around 20

+We performed small-scale experiments on the validation set to determine that 1×10−3
+1×10
+−3
+ is a good default learning rate.
+Higher learning rates (e.g., 1×10−2
+1×10
+−2
+) led to unstable training, while lower ones (e.g., 1×10−4
+1×10
+−4
-We performed small-scale experiments on the validation set to determine that 1e-3 is a good default learning rate.
-Higher learning rates (e.g., 1e-2) led to unstable training, while lower ones (e.g., 1e-4) converged more slowly and achieved lower validation accuracy within the same epoch budget.
+) converged more slowly and achieved lower validation accuracy within the same epoch budget.

 ###    4.5 CRISP-DM Perspective

 From a CRISP-DM viewpoint:

-Business understanding: Provide an accessible, end-to-end vision model and demo.
+Business understanding: Provide an accessible, end-to-end vision model and demo that illustrates the full lifecycle of a computer vision system.

 Data understanding & preparation: Analyze, split, preprocess, and augment a 4-class dataset.